massacresIV/PF1EE/docs/srd/races/versatile-lineages/half-humans.md

 ### Versatile-Blooded Lineage
 Those of the Versatile-Blooded lineage are born from the union of humanity and another common humanoid ancestry—such as elf, dwarf, gnome, halfling, or orc.
 Though they inherit traits from both parents, it is the human adaptability within them that shines most strongly, granting them a flexibility that defies rigid expectations.
 Versatile-Blooded individuals often thrive in diverse roles, finding success in both martial and magical paths with equal ease.

-- **Adaptability:** Versatile-Blooded characters gain the *Skill Focus* feat as a bonus feat at 1st level.
+- **Adaptability (2 RP):** Versatile-Blooded characters gain the *Skill Focus* feat as a bonus feat at 1st level.

-- **Versatile Training:** At 1st level, a Versatile-Blooded character selects any two skills.
+- **Versatile Training (1 RP):** At 1st level, a Versatile-Blooded character selects any two skills.
 These skills are always considered class skills for them.

-- **Natural Linguist:** Versatile-Blooded characters with high Intelligence scores can select any language (except secret languages such as Druidic) as bonus languages, regardless of their race.
+- **Natural Linguist (1 RP):** Versatile-Blooded characters with high Intelligence scores can select any language (except secret languages such as Druidic) as bonus languages, regardless of their race.